abiola-adeoye/debian-package-stats/README.md

 1. Clone the project to the local directory of choice and open it with IDE of choice.

-2. Clone the project to the local directory of choice and open it with IDE of choice.

-3. Open terminal and change directory to where project is kept.
+2. Open terminal and change directory to where project is kept.

-4. Install dependencies and program requirements by running the command below in the terminal box
+3. Install dependencies and program requirements by running the command below in the terminal box
 ```bash
 pip install -r requirements.txt
 ```

-5. Once requirements are installed, run program by calling any of the two lines below where **'$architecture-argument' is the name of the architecture you want to find out the statistics for**
+4. Once requirements are installed, run program by calling any of the two lines below where **'$architecture-argument' is the name of the architecture you want to find out the statistics for**
 ```bash
 runner.py $architecture-argument